redhat-developer/odo/docs/website/docs/command-reference/list-binding.md

 The name of the service binding is prefixed with `*` when the service binding is declared in the Devfile present in the current directory.

 To get more information about a specific service binding, you can run the command `odo describe binding --name <name>` (see [`odo describe binding` command reference](./describe-binding.md)).

-## Available flags

-* `--namespace` - Namespace to list the bindings from (optional).
-By default, the current namespace defined in kubeconfig is used
-* `-o json` - Outputs the list in JSON format.
-See [JSON output](json-output.md) for more information

 ## Running the Command